 You may want to consider a Named Non-Owned auto policy.
 This type of policy can be purchased per driver.

-What is a Named Non-Ownded Auto Policy?
+What is a Named Non-Owned Auto Policy?

 A Named Non-Owned auto policy covers a driver who doesn't own a car but has auto insurance.
 It's a liability policy in the event this driver has an accident with another driver and is found to be at fault.
-This type of policy provides liability coverage for bodily injury and property damage purchased per driver.

 A Named Non-Owner policy can protect individuals who do not own a vehicle that's titled and registered in their name.
 Protection for liability is important even if they do not own a vehicle.
-Many things can go wrong when driving, and a non-owner policy would provide protection if they borrow a friend's or family member's vehicle.

 Will My College Students' Living Situation Raise a Red Flag?